 “Biometrics aren’t as simple as a PIN number.
 Each vendor of ours has his own encryption key.
 Standards also dictate that there are two different kinds of transactions, enrollment and identification, and the templates cannot be the same.
 And that’s before JPMorgan adds their layers of encryption,” he explains.
 “So there are a lot of layers built in to prevent a hacker from stealing and misusing the data.
 You can’t; it just doesn’t happen.”

-Nymi Band: No database,
+Nymi Band: No database, no problem

 Sometimes being the new kid on the block has its advantages.